Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 use new software which makes them reluctant to change to a different advertising platform when the business advantage is marginal.

                                                   SUGGESTED USAGE
-SAFE FOR WORK: Combine "Most Used EU+US MV3" and my "URL tracking param" AD FREE PRIVATE SURFING: Combine "World most used" + AG base and Easylist optimized + AG URL param + your AG language filter
+Nest dafe for work combo is "Most Used EU+US MV3" + "URL tracking param".
+Best Ad-free private surfing experience is to combine the new "World most used" with AdGuard base and Easylist optimized plus AG URL param abnd your language filter (AG or EL).

                                                       ERRORS & ISSUES
 Please report site breakage on github by creating an issue. https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.